YangLi1/01_Git_and_Intro/README.md

 #### 3. Morin, Exercise 1.1 (p.
 23)

 1. This can be accomplished by reading each line into a Stack, and then removing and printing each line.
 Since Stacks use LIFO, the input will be reversed.
+2. This time, instead of reading in the entire file, a loop merely reads in 50 lines at a time, putting each line into a Stack.
+It then prints each of those lines from the Stack.
+Next, it moves on to the next 50 lines in the file and so on.
+Each set of 50 lines will be reversed because Stacks utilize the LIFO queueing discipline.
+If there aren't 50 lines remaining, it will fill the Stack with however many lines are remaining.

 #### 4. Your choice: Morin, Exercise 1.2, 1.3, or 1.4 (pick one)